 1-3.
 Write a behavioral model to design a 1-bit 4-to-1 mux using the if-else-if statement.
 Develop a testbench to verify the design.
 Assign the four input channels to SW3-SW0 (SW3 is assigned to most significant channel and will have the lowest priority, and so on) and select lines to SW5-SW4 and output to LED0.
-Verify your design in the hardware using the Nexys3 board.
-No latches or register resources should have been used or inferred.
+Verify your design in the hardware using the Nexys4 board.
+Look at the Project Summary report and make sure that no latches or registers resources are used or inferred.